Ebenetech/Ebenetech/README.md

 🤝 A fervent team player armed with excellent communication skills, I consider continuous learning and upskilling as my armor in the ever-evolving tech landscape.
 If you're seeking a highly motivated and skilled Python Developer, Blockchain Enthusiast, Cybersecurity Enthusiast, Technical Writer, and a proponent of project-based learning.

-Thank you for taking the time to visit my profile, I eagerly anticipate connecting with fellow professionals who share the same zeal for innovation and technology
+Thank you for taking the time to visit my profile, I eagerly anticipate connecting with fellow professionals who share the same zeal for innovation and technology.

 <!---
 Ebenetech/Ebenetech is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.